12 CBSE NCERT Political Science 7 Regional Aspirations

 B It reduced the North-East to a landlocked region and affected its economy.

-Hint: Consider the geographical and economic consequences of Partition on the North-East.
+Hint: Think about the geographical consequences of Partition for the region's connectivity.

 Answer